SAKryukov/javascript-playground/article/article.md

 globalThis.console.log(3);
 ```

 What lines with the assignment to `null` can break the execution of `console.log`?
 What lines can cause trouble not only to the currect execution of the user script, but also to the entire JavaScript Playground session?
 Both kinds of trouble are possible if proper precautions are not taken.
 The same goes for `write` and `writeLine`.
-Any attempts to assign anything an API object should cause one of the two: the assignment should be ignored or throw an exception instead of modification.
+Any attempts to assign anything an API object should cause one of the two: the assignment should be ignored or throw an exception.

-First layer of protection is not using the functions
+First layer of protection is not using the functions of the `api` object directly, but via the separate constact objects `write`, `writeLine` and `console`.
+This way, a user's attempt to assign a value to any of these object will throw an exception.
+Note that JavaScript arguments are always _mutable_, but, thanks to this technique, the assignment like `api = null` cannot break anything, because it can only happens after the initialization of the API objects.

-//SA???
+However, this along won't protect accessing these objects as `globalThis.write`, `globalThis.writeLine` or `globalThis.console`.
+It also won't protect the `console` object from the modification of its function members, such as `console.log` or the same methods via, for example, `globalThis.console.log`.
+To prevent it, it is enough to make all the member functions of `console` and `globalThis` _immutable_.

 This is the simplest method of making the properties of the object read-only based on [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy):